-All dairy barns will open on Tuesday noon for setup of displays and check cattle in and close at 10:00 p.m.
-The barns will be open on Wednesday at 6:00 a.m.
+Prefair set-up is allowed and encouraged for displays.
 All displays and dairy animals must be in place by Wednesday noon.
 A map for barn assignments will be displayed in each barn.

 Dairy superintendents will assign tack area on an equal basis to all clubs and open class exhibitors based on availability.
 Tack area can be used for exhibits, show boxes, feed, forks, pails, etc. If room is not available, all show boxes and materials must be stored in front of the animals or in trucks and trailers.